kvark/vange-rs/docs/_posts/2019-12-17-collision-model.md

 angular_velocity += time_delta * jacobian_inv * angular_forces;
 ```

-So technically a force works the same way as an impulse integrated over time, as if the `collision_vector` is given (as opposed to being computed based on the velocities), which makes the whole model rather elegant in my eyes.
+So technically a force works the same way as an impulse integrated over time, as if the `collision_vector` is given (as opposed to being computed), which makes the whole model rather elegant in my eyes.
 In `vange-rs`, both paths go through a "raw impulse" representation that is common between forces and impulses:
   - for forces, they are pre-multiplied by `time_delta`
   - for impulses, the angular component comes from the `cross(point, vector)`
   - multiplication by `jacobian_inv` is done only once at the end of the simulation step